Social Icons

 Directed by Christopher Nolan

-Batman Begins is not that great a movie I will have to say, the movie scrapes at an ok.
+Batman Begins is not that great of a movie, I’ll have to say.
+It scrapes by as just okay.

-I re-watched the movie again thinking that the reason I didn’t enjoy it on the first run was because I didn’t give the drama in the long introduction and buildup a chance.
+I re-watched the movie, thinking that maybe I didn’t enjoy it the first time because I didn’t give the long introduction and buildup a chance.

-This time I listened, gave it a chance to build and yet I got the same vibe I got when I say the third movie in the series, The Dark Knight Rises (2012).
-That too was an ok movie, just like this one.
+This time, I listened carefully and let it build, but I still got the same vibe I had when I saw the third movie in the series, The Dark Knight Rises (2012).
+That one was also just okay, like this one.

-Christopher Nolan’s batman trilogy to me only produced one film, The Dark Knight (2008).
-The movie before and after are just tying up loose ends, which I would not have mind if they were left undone.
+To me, Christopher Nolan’s Batman trilogy only produced one standout film: The Dark Knight (2008).
+The movies before and after feel like they’re just tying up loose ends—something I wouldn’t have minded leaving undone.

-Batman Begins, truly is the beginning of how Bruce became Batman.
-You must endure the long road before Bruce (Christian Bale) finally started wearing the suit.
-What I really appreciated though in this movie is the introduction of someone like Fox (Morgan Freeman).
+Batman Begins truly is the beginning of how Bruce Wayne became Batman.
+You have to endure the long road before Bruce (Christian Bale) finally dons the suit.
+What I really appreciated, though, is the introduction of someone like Fox (Morgan Freeman).

-It is hard to sell that Bruce and Alfred on their own came up with all the gadgets and machines by themselves without external help.
+It’s hard to believe that Bruce and Alfred could have come up with all the gadgets and machines on their own without external help.

-Christopher Nolan covered that plot hole with the introduction of a third party.
-Fox’s task is to make the suit and as we continue to see in the trilogy, he was Bruce Wayne’s Q (James Bond has a man who makes all his fantastic gadgets and his name was Q).
+Christopher Nolan covered that plot hole by introducing a third party.
+Fox’s role is to create the suit, and as we see throughout the trilogy, he becomes Bruce Wayne’s Q (like James Bond’s gadget-maker).

-After the death of his parents Bruce grew up under the care of Alfred (Michael Caine).
-Soon he allowed his anger and fear get the best of him and ran away to go discover himself.
+After the death of his parents, Bruce grows up under the care of Alfred (Michael Caine).
+Eventually, he lets his anger and fear get the best of him and runs away to find himself.

-He allowed himself to get sucked into the underworld, fighting and battling to stay alive hoping to understand and best the life of criminals.
-It was there he met, a man.
+He immerses himself in the underworld, fighting to survive and hoping to understand—and defeat—the life of criminals.
+It’s there that he meets a man.

-The man is a member of the League of Shadows led by Ra’s al Ghul.
-The man introduced him to the League of Shadows and there Bruce learnt martial arts and many more skills to be able to defend himself and take on any criminal minded individual.
+This man is a member of the League of Shadows, led by Ra’s al Ghul.
+He introduces Bruce to the League, where Bruce learns martial arts and other skills to defend himself and take on criminals.

-The time came for him to now be a full fledge member, but Bruce couldn’t do what it takes to be the member of the league and his actions led to the death of some of its members, including Ra’s al Ghul.
+When the time comes for him to become a full-fledged member, Bruce can’t bring himself to do what’s required.
+His actions lead to the death of some League members, including Ra’s al Ghul.

-He made it back to Gotham and with the help of Alfred and Fox, he began his vigilante act of being the Batman.
+Bruce returns to Gotham and, with the help of Alfred and Fox, begins his vigilante journey as Batman.

-He was trying his best to clean up Gotham going after corrupt cops to find who is trying to poison the city, only to hear that the person behind it all is Ra’s al Ghul the person he believed died.
+He tries to clean up Gotham, going after corrupt cops and uncovering a plot to poison the city—only to discover that the mastermind behind it all is Ra’s al Ghul, the man he thought was dead.

-The movie serves as the need beginning for Nolan to build The Dark Knight (2008) on, and for that reason and that reason only I believe this movie deserves a 6/10.
+The movie serves as the necessary foundation for Nolan to build The Dark Knight (2008) upon, and for that reason—and that reason alone—I believe this movie deserves a 6/10.